cosmos/cosmos-sdk/docs/using-the-sdk/quick-start.md

 aud init <node-moniker> --chain-id test
 ```

-The command above will create all the configuration files needed for your node to run, as well as a default genesis file, which defines the initial state of the network.
+The command above creates all the configuration files needed for your node to run, as well as a default genesis file, which defines the initial state of the network.
 Before starting the chain, you  need to populate the state with at least one account.
 To do so, first create a new [account](../basics/accounts.md) named `validator` (feel free to choose another name):

 ```bash
 acli keys add validator